B4PT0R/streamlit_notebook/README.md

 **One-shot cells:** Run only once when you click Run.
 Used for imports, data loading, expensive computations.

-**Reactive cells:** Toggle `auto-rerun` on any code cell to make it reactive.
+**Reactive cells:** Toggle the `Reactive` option on any code cell to make it reactive.
 These will rerun automatically on every UI interaction and update the python namespace accordingly.
 Used for widgets and reactive displays.

 This selective reactivity lets you separate expensive setup from interactive exploration.